Starmania (album)

-Starmania is the cast album performed by the original cast members from the 1978 cyberpunk rock opera Starmania, with music by Michel Berger and lyrics by Luc Plamondon.
-Originally, it was released on vinyl and cassette in 1978.
-In 1991, Starmania was issued on a CD with "SOS d'un terrien en détresse" performed by Daniel Balavoine replacing "Starmania (l'air de l'extraterrestre)".
-The album peaked at number four in France and was certified Diamond.
+Starmania is the cast album performed by the original cast members of the 1978 cyberpunk rock opera Starmania, with music by Michel Berger and lyrics by Luc Plamondon.
+It was first issued on vinyl and cassette in 1978.
+In 1991, Starmania was released on CD with "SOS d'un terrien en détresse" performed by Daniel Balavoine replacing "Starmania (l'air de l'extraterrestre)".
+The album peaked at number four in France and was certified diamond.

 Track listing

 All tracks written and produced by Michel Berger and Luc Plamondon.